The failed initiative to save postmodern buildings in Potsdam shows that participatory democracy is a struggle in Germany.

-In November, People Love Spaces took Ukranian and Russian musicians to a showcase tour through several central and eastern European countries.
+In November, People Love Spaces took Ukranian and Russian independent musicians to a showcase tour through several central and eastern European countries.
 This tour revealed to us how difficult it is to build communication between creative communities and to help artists to be more mobile in Europe.

 Not all grassroots projects are successful.
 But this does not mean that we should not try to create and take risks.
 Love, directed at places and people, gives us the strength to go forward.
 This happened to Celia Castro in the Spanish city of Seville.